Its-Haze/league-rpc/README.md

 A: It might work with some adjustments, but Windows already has native support for this feature.
 Although their discord rich presense is not as beautiful as this one.. seriously!

 **Q: Why doesn't the minnions (cs) update live?**
 A: Trust me it's annoying for me as well..
-This is thanks to Riot Games now updating their API for every minnion killed, but rather updates every (10th) minnion killed.
+This is thanks to Riot Games not updating their API for every minnion killed, but rather updates every (10th) minnion killed.
 So this is sadly out of my control.

 ## Contact and Support